VAT on private school fees: everything you need to know

 Other schools, such as Bolton School in the North West, are passing on only 5 per cent of the cost to parents.

-A reduction in the numbers attending private schools would subsequently increase the numbers attending state schools, with IFS predicting the need for around £100-£300 million in extra state school spending per year.
+A reduction in the numbers attending private schools would subsequently increase the numbers attending state schools, with the IFS predicting the need for around £100 million to £300 million in extra state school spending per year.

-The NASUWT teaching union has expressed fears about potential redundancies, warning that some teachers may be unable to secure a new post mid-year and could be “lost permanently” from teaching.
+The NASUWT teaching union has expressed fears about possible redundancies, warning that teachers who lose their jobs may be unable to secure a new post mid-year and could be “lost permanently” from teaching.

 The union specifically warned about the policy’s impact on the “retention of experienced teachers”, and said that female teachers, who according to the ISC make up the majority of the independent sector workforce, would be particularly impacted.

-How much will VAT on private school fees rise?
+How much will VAT on private school fees raise?

-Labour’s manifesto estimated that the removal of private school tax exemptions will raise £1,510 million in 2028-29.
+Labour’s manifesto estimated that the removal of private school tax exemptions will raise £1.5 billon in 2028-29.

-A report by the IFS has said the additional tax will generate between £1.3 billion and £1.5 billion a year.
+A report by the IFS says the additional tax will generate between £1.3 billion and £1.5 billion a year.

 How will the money be spent?